-Level-IIA Fieldwork is the first of two Level-II practice experiences and occurs in Semester-6.
-During Level-IIA Fieldwork, students apply previously acquired knowledge and skills to full time guided practice.
-Level-IIA Fieldwork is specifically designed to foster professional identify, promote clinical reasoning, and further develop communication, evaluation, and interventions skills.
+Students complete 2 Level - II Fieldwork experiences: OCTH 795: Guided Practice and OCTH 797: Transition to Independence occurring in semesters 5 and 6 respectively.
+In OCTH 795 students apply previously acquired knowledge and skills to full time guided practice under the supervision of an occupational therapist.
+The first Level-II experiences is specifically designed to foster professional identify, promote clinical reasoning, and further develop communication, evaluation, and interventions skills.

-Level-IIB Fieldwork is the second of the two Level-II practice experiences and occurs in Semester-7.
-Level-IIB is designed to prepare students to assume greater responsibility; perform well in novel situations; and demonstrate advanced problem solving and clinical reasoning.
-The goal of Level-IIB Fieldwork is to develop competent, entry-level practitioners who will function as generalist occupational therapists.
+OCTH 797 is designed to prepare students to assume greater responsibility; perform well in novel situations; and demonstrate advanced problem solving and clinical reasoning.
+The goal of this fieldwork experience is to develop competent, entry-level practitioners who will function as generalist occupational therapists.

 II.
-ESTABLISING FIELDWORK PARTNERSHIPS
+ESTABLISHING FIELDWORK PARTNERSHIPS